 Renewable Isooctane Brings High Performance and Low Carbon

-Created by creating high-energy bonds between two four-carbon isobutanol molecules, isooctane delivers many desirable features to today’s engines, and lowers the carbon intensity of fossil fuels in proportion with its blend ratio.
+Created by creating high-energy bonds between two four-carbon isobutanol molecules, isooctane delivers many desirable features to today’s engines, and offers carbon abatement when blended with fossil fuels.

 Isooctane is considered a starting point for renewable fuel products, including high-performance fuel additives and renewable gasoline.
 Our low-carbon fuels are made from renewable feedstocks such as low-carbon crops and other biomass resources.